 let’s consider some effective ways to slay this beast once and for all.

-7 Strategies to help you overcome procrastination
+7 Simple actions to help you overcome procrastination

 1. Vocabulary – Watch your choice of words and expressions when you talk about a task you need to do.
 This includes your verbal expressions and your self-talk.
 The words we use have a strong influence on our perception.
 To your nervous system there is a huge difference between “I should get this done” and “I want to get this done.”
 With should, our subconscious mind is telling our conscious mind that we shouldn’t be wasting our time on this task, because it’s not something we want to do.
 If that’s not the case, try to rephrase the sentence to better reflect what the task actually means to you.
 A more positive wording might be “This is important to me because it contributes to my life and I would love to get it done soon.”

 2. Make a commitment – Don’t leave things floating in the indecision zone, go ahead and make a decision to commit to doing it.
 There is power associated with a commitment.
 Once you commit to doing something, you will have access to the energy required to do it.
 Tasks are rarely as difficult as procrastination makes them seem.
-Once we’ve actually committed to producing our desired result we unleash the resources needed to take action and follow through to completion.
+Once we’ve actually committed to producing our desired result we unleash the resources needed to take the required actions and follow through to completion.